 Professional Contributions: Faculty members shall report, at the end of each spring and fall terms, on their professional contributions.
 Such reporting shall include:

 - A description of the activity from Category D and the date(s).

-Exceptions Committee: Should a faculty member believe that the nature of a contribution does not fall within the items listed to document their qualification status, the Associate Dean–Undergraduate shall call a meeting of the Exceptions Committee consisting of the Department Chairs, School Directors, and Associate Deans, as follows.
+Exceptions: Should a faculty member believe that the nature of a contribution does not fall within the items listed to document their qualification status, the Associate Dean–Lucas Graduate School of Business shall call a meeting of the Accreditation Leadership Council that will evaluate the faculty’s requests.

-For intellectual contributions, if a faculty believes that the nature of the contribution does not fall within the items listed in Categories A, B, and C, or that a particular contribution warrants placement in a higher category, such contribution and the rationale for its category placement shall be submitted to the Associate Dean-Undergraduate.
-A majority vote of the Exceptions Committee shall be final as to the category for the particular contribution.
+For intellectual contributions, if a faculty believes that the nature of the contribution does not fall within the items listed in Categories A, B, and C, or that a particular contribution warrants placement in a higher category, such contribution and the rationale for its category placement shall be submitted to the Associate Dean- Lucas Graduate School of Business.
+A majority vote of the Accreditation Leadership Council shall be final as to the category for the particular contribution.
 A similar procedure is required should a faculty member believe that a journal not listed in Cabell's or in Ulrich’s-peer reviewed or in the approved journal list should be treated as equivalent.
-For such considerations, the Committee will base its judgment on a review of the history of the journal, quality of the editorial board, the review process, and the published articles.
+For such considerations, the Council will base its judgment on a review of the history of the journal, quality of the editorial board, the review process, and the published articles.

 For professional contributions, should a faculty member believe that an activity not listed in Category D should be considered equivalent to the listed items, a description of the activity and the rationale for its consideration shall be submitted to the Associate Dean-Lucas Graduate School of Business.
 The Accreditation Leadership Council will review the case.
 A majority vote of this committee shall be final as to whether the activity is appropriate to include as a professional contribution and the determination of the number of points associated.

 Faculty who do not meet the criteria for maintaining SA, PA, SP, or IP status will be deemed to be not qualified and will be classified as ‘Other.’
 Faculty members who are not qualified are expected to develop implementation plans that will allow them to regain qualified status.
-The plan should be developed in consultation with the Department Chair or School Director, who, along with the Associate Dean-Undergraduate will review progress on a semi-annual basis.
+The plan should be developed in consultation with the Department Chair or School Director, who, along with the Associate Dean-Lucas Graduate School of Business will review progress on a semi-annual basis.

 All faculty members are subject to university review policies and procedures.
 For example, tenure-track faculty are subject to the university's retention, tenure and promotion (RTP) policy.
 These review procedures include regular peer evaluations and student evaluations (SOTEs).
 The LCoB faculty qualifications and engagement policy is intended to complement university policies and procedures, not to replace them.
 Faculty are required to follow both the university review policies and procedures and the LCoB policy on faculty qualifications and engagement.